MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 ## Views

-A view is essentially a range that takes another range and transforms how its elements are accessed.
-How the elements appear depends on the algorithm or operation that you specify.
+A view is a range which can be default constructed, moved, and possibly copied, with the added requirement that all view operations (default construction, move construction/assignment, copy construction/assignment (if present), destruction, begin and end) happen in constant time regardless of the number of elements in the view.
+How the elements appear depends on the algorithm or operation that you specify for the view.
 The underlying range is unchanged.
 In the earlier example, one view took a range and returned a view of only the elements that were divisible by three.

-A view is lightweight.
-Like a range, it doesn't own the elements.
-The time it takes to copy, move, or assign a view is constant, no matter the number of elements it points to.

 Views are composable.
 In the example above, the view of vector elements that are divisible by three is combined with the view that squares those elements.